raul23/ebook-classifier-training/README.rst

   broad category is divided into 10 multiple subcategories in order to test how well the classifiers can differentiate *computer science* ebooks between them.
-- The `third dataset (982 documents, 74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two broad categories (mathematics and physics) and includes more categories from *computer science*.
+- The `third dataset (982 documents, 74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two broad categories (*mathematics* and *physics*) and includes more ebooks from *computer science*.
 A total of 43 subcategories are found in this third dataset.

 Small dataset: 129 documents with 3 categories